The online Comment window has expired

 • Default_avatar

-Sylvia Chi almost 4 years ago
+Sylvia Chi about 4 years ago

 I am a homeowner in District 1 and I support Councilmember Kalb and Councilmember Bas' Resolution Urging California Governor Gavin Newsom To Issue A Moratorium On Ellis Act Evictions During The Covid-19 State Of Emergency And Urging The California Legislature To Repeal The Ellis Act.
 Our communities need a moratorium of Ellis Act evictions during these uncertain times.
 It is critical that Oakland takes this stance to ensure that our neighbors can stay in our homes, especially during this state of emergency.